Sina30/kedi_elevator/README.md

 # Advanced Modern Elevator System

 The Modern Elevator System is a robust and feature-rich elevator script designed for use in role-playing game modes.
 This script is built to work seamlessly with both ESX and QBCore, two of the most widely used frameworks in the GTA V role-playing community.
-It also requires the use of the `ox_lib` and `kedi_ui` resources to function properly.
+It also requires the use of the `ox_lib` resources to function properly.

 ## Features